SEATTLE EMPLOYMENT LAW ATTORNEYSRequest your consultation

 Contact Us Today

-You are not alone in your fight against harassment or discrimination in the workplace in Seattle.
-The lawyers from the Zoldan Law Group are passionate about protecting employees’ rights.
+You are not alone in your fight against harassment or discrimination in the workplace in the Seattle area.
+The Seattle employment law attorneys from the Zoldan Law Group PLLC are passionate about protecting employees’ rights.
 We may be able to help you file an EEOC claim.
-Please call (480) 442-3410 for a free consultation today.
+Please call (480) 442-3410 for a case consultation today.